cloudiator/colosseum/documentation/api/entities/Location.md

 ***

-## GET /api/cloudLocation/{cloudLocation_id}
+## GET /api/location/{location_id}

 ###Description

-Returns the CloudLocation entity identified by the given {cloudLocation_id}.
+Returns the location entity identified by the given {location_id}.

 ###Request Parameters

 Parameter        | Description
 -------------    | -------------
-cloudLocation_id    | The id of the cloudLocation.
+location_id      | The id of the location.

 ###Response

-The CloudLocation entity identified by the given id.
+The location entity identified by the given id.

 ###Response Example